velezhanski/protoio-quiz/README.md

 ## Getting Started
 All you need to get started is launch a server from the src folder.
-You can do that by installing http-server either globally or locally.

-### Globally
-`npm i http-server`
-### Locally
-`npm install http-server -g`

-And then starting the local server with
-`http-server ./src`

 ## Built With
 * [JQuery](https://jquery.com)